Generic selectors

 How is the electrostatic force generated and how is its value calculated?

-Online electrostatic force simulations allow us to visualize how this important force of nature is generated and to calculate its value by applying Coulomb’s Law.
+The electrostatic force and Coulomb’s law online simulations on this page allow us to visualize how this important force of nature is generated.
+We will study how its value is calculated from Coulomb’s Law.

 Electrostatic force is a fundamental force in nature that arises from the interaction between electric charges.
 It is a force of an electrical nature that acts at a distance and can be attractive or repulsive, depending on the properties of the charges involved.

 Electrostatic force is governed by Coulomb’s Law, formulated by the French physicist Charles-Augustin de Coulomb.
 According to this law, the magnitude of the electrostatic force between two point charges is directly proportional to the product of their charge magnitudes and inversely proportional to the square of the distance separating them.
-Mathematically, it is expressed as:
+Mathematically, the formula of Coulomb’s law is expressed as:

 Electrostatic force = (k x q₁ x q₂) / r².